 Try to be open to the treatment prescribed, even if it means a significant lifestyle change.
 It isn’t always as easy as popping a pill before sex.
 You may be asked to change your diet, engage in more exercise or stop drinking entirely or cut down.
 Smoking is also a significant factor contributing to ED, so you may have to commit to kicking the habit in order to see results.

-Even when taking prescribed ED medication the results may not be instantaneous.
-Follow the doctor’s orders to ensure you take the medication a certain amount of time before attempting intercourse, keeping in mind that sexual stimulation is still required to achieve an erection.
+Even when taking prescribed ED medication or by changing aspects of your life the results may not be instantaneous.
+Being patient can be difficult but giving up before your changes have taken effect will often help you less.
+Follow the doctor’s healthcare advice as well as their orders to ensure you take the medication a certain amount of time before attempting intercourse.

 Keep Talking – Laugh if you can